Module: OllamaChat::ToolCalling

 The enable_tool method allows the user to select and enable a tool from a list of available tools.

 This method presents a menu of tools that can be enabled, excluding those that are already enabled.
-It uses the chooser to display the available tools and handles the user’s selection by adding the chosen tool to the list of enabled tools and sorting the list.
+It uses the chooser to display the available tools and handles the user's selection by updating the session's default tools configuration in the database.

 126